U.S. Department of Transportation

-Consider what our nation's transportation system would be like if we were still using only technology and ideas developed in
+Consider what our nation's transportation system would be like if we were still using only technology and ideas developed in the 1950s!

 In this imaginary "time warp," great improvements in transportation design, construction processes, improved building materials, planning procedures, safety, and environmental improvements would not be available to the traveling public.
 Fortunately, this is not the case, and our nation's transportation infrastructure is second to none in its capacity to move goods and people safely while enhancing the environment.